golemfactory/golem-wiki/README.md

 More questions?
 Visit original documentation: http://www.mkdocs.org/

+Don't forget to push files_you_modified.md into repo's master branch.

 #### Common issues
 It may be required to install the following: `$ apt-get install python3.6-dev`